Hammam: Social function: gendered social space

-Arab hammams are gendered spaces where being a woman or a man can make someone included or a representative of the "other" respectively.
+Arab hammams are gendered spaces where being a woman or a man can make someone included or excluded.
 Therefore, they represent a departure from the public sphere in which one is physically exposed amongst other women or men.
 This declaration of sexuality merely by being nude makes hammams a site of gendered expression.
 One exception to this gender segregation is the presence of young boys who often accompany their mothers until they reach the age of five or six when they switch to attending the male hammam with their fathers.

 Women's hammams play a special role in society.
 Valerie Staats finds that the women's hammams of Morocco serve as a social space where traditional and modern women from urban and rural areas of the country come together, regardless of their religiosity, to bathe and socialise.
 The bathing regulations laid down by al-Ghazali and other Islamic intellectuals are not usually upheld in the everyday interactions of Moroccans in the hammam.
 Staats argues that hammams are places where women can feel more at ease than in many other public interactions.
 In addition, in his work Sexuality in Islam, Abdelwahab Bouhdiba cites the hammam as a place where homosexual encounters in general can take place.
 He notes that some historians found evidence of hammams as spaces for sexual expression among women, which they believed was a result of the universality of nudity in these spaces.
 Hammams have also been associated with male homosexuality over the centuries and up to the present day.